IBM-Cloud/docs/services/GlobalizationPipeline/bundles.md

 </tbody>
 </table>

-**Note:** English is currently the only supported language for source files.
-As the {{site.data.keyword.GlobalizationPipeline_short}} service evolves, additional source and target languages will be added.
+**Note:** English is currently the only supported source language.
+As the {{site.data.keyword.GlobalizationPipeline_full}} service evolves, additional source and target languages will be added.

-As bundles are created, they are added to the Bundles tab to make them easily accessible.
-From there, you can further evolve your translations.
+As you create bundles, they are added to the **Bundles** tab to make them easily accessible.
+From there, additional tasks can be performed on your translations.

 ## Selecting a bundle to work with
 {: #globalizationpipeline_selectingabundle}

-1. Click the **Bundles** tab to view all of the bundles that you created.
+1. Click the **Bundles** tab to view all of the bundles that you have created.
 2. Click a **Bundle ID** from the list to see more details about that bundle, or click the **View the bundles detail** icon ![Select the View the bundles detail icon to open a bundle and work with its translations](images/viewProjectDetailIcon.png)	in the Actions column.

 ![View all of the available bundles from the Bundles tab.](images/translationBundles.png)